Roman Samian Ware Cup

 Samian ware would have originally been made in Gaul, where the fine red illite clay deposits were ideal for this sort of production, before being sent out to all the corners of the Roman Empire.

 Some of the sherds of Samian Ware found at Vindolanda have evidence of soldiers’ names scratched in the surface of them, suggesting that these bowls were common enough to have been owned by your average soldier but precious enough for the soldiers to want to make sure no one pinched them.

 Each cup is hand-made so might vary slightly from the on in the photograph.

 Terracotta and red slip finish

-Approx. 115 mm high, 75 mm diameter
+Approx. 120 mm high, 105 mm diameter

 This replica Roman pot has been hand made in Northumberland by Potted History, based on an original artefact.
-It has been fired to a temperature of between 8000 & 1000 Centigrade, to emulate the same techniques that the original potters would have employed nearly two thousand years ago.
-This process often results in variations of the surface colour and texture, as is common with the original Roman Pottery and giving each piece it's unique character.
+It has been fired to a temperature of over 1000 Centigrade, to emulate the same techniques that the original potters would have employed nearly two thousand years ago.

 Health and Safety

 As with all of our Museum quality replicas, this piece has been fired to achieve an authentic finish.
-Like the original it is unglazed and has no modern finishes applied.
-As a result this pot does not meet modern health and safety standards and, although decorative, I would not recommend that this pot be used for its original purpose.
+Like the original, it is unglazed and has no modern finishes applied.
+As a result, this pot does not meet modern health and safety standards and, although decorative, I would not recommend that this pot be used for its original purpose.

-Postage All items are sent using a second class postal service, if you wish to have an item sent first class please contact my for a quote.
+All items are sent using a second class postal service, if you wish to have an item sent first class please contact me for a quote.
 Many Thanks